Skip to main content

 • Cancelled: manually cancelled

-• Awaiting Children: waiting for child runs from document chunking to complete
+• Awaiting Sub-runs: waiting for child runs from document chunking to complete

 Run detail